 There have been no material changes to the Partnership's significant accounting policies as described in the Partnership's Annual Report on Form 10-K for the year ended December 31, 2015 ("Annual Report").
-The results of operations for the three month period ended March 25, 2016 are not necessarily indicative of the results to be expected for the year ending December 31, 2016.
+The results of operations for the three and six month periods ended June 24, 2016 are not necessarily indicative of the results to be expected for the year ending December 31, 2016.
 These Consolidated Financial Statements should be read in conjunction with the Annual Report.